 4. Unlimited access to the Federal Prison Camp Tour website: www.FederalPrisonCamps.com.
 This website is the most comprehensive website of its kind.
 It will show the client pictures that detail life in a federal prison camp, as well as explain the myriad steps from federal prison self-surrender to federal prison pre-release programming and everything in-between.
 We also assist with post-incarceration issues.

 Every alleged criminal circumstance differs in complexity and posture of the case.
-Total client criminal defense costs in federal matters can vary in a very wide range depending upon federal criminal defense attorney, location, case type, anticipated defenses, etc. Most, if not all, our legal investigative and paralegal services, legal research/related document preparation and consulting services are dependent upon the degree to which the defense attorney or client desires us to be involved – consequently, our pricing will vary depending in the services requested.
+Total client criminal defense costs in federal matters can vary in a very wide range depending upon federal criminal defense attorney, location, case type, anticipated defenses, etc. Most, if not all, of our non-attorney investigative and paralegal services, legal research/related document preparation and consulting services are dependent upon the degree to which the defense attorney or client desires us to be involved – consequently, our pricing will vary depending on the services requested.

 - Sentencing Mitigation Services